CarlsonQuick/CarlsonQuick/README.md

 # Carlson Quick
-Manager, Experienced Software Developer, Mildly pessimistic optimist
+Manager, Experienced Software Developer, What can I do to make your week better?

 Email: crquick@gmail.com